UNOTeaching/project-python-sudoku/README.md

 The dash symbol "```-```" is used to represent that in a position there is no number.

 ## Formalities.
 You can work on the solution alone or in groups of two people.
 Different groups have to submit different solutions.
-In case of plagiarism all groups involved will fail the project.
+In case of plagiarism, all groups involved will fail the project.

 Your code will be autograded for technical correctness.
 However, the correctness of your implementation -- not the autograder's judgments -- will be the final judge of your score.
 If necessary, we will review and grade assignments individually to ensure that you receive due credit for your work.

-The content of the **main** branch of your GitHub repository at the time of the deadline will be considered your submission.
-Any modifications after deadline will be ignored.
+The content of the **main** branch of your GitHub repository at the time of the due date will be considered your submission.
+Any modifications after the due date will be ignored.
 So will be any previous code that you committed before.
 Note that the autograder will give you the evaluation of your last commit, so be sure that it is what you expect.

 **Start as soon as possible to avoid running out of time.**

 Do not modify the file ```autograder.py``` nor any of the content of the directories ```.git```, ```.github``` and  ```tests```.
-Modifying some of this directories may prevent your code to work or cause lost of your progress.
+Modifying some of these directories may prevent your code from working or cause a loss of your progress.

 **Academic Dishonesty**: We will be checking your code against other submissions in the class for logical redundancy.
 If you copy someone else's code and submit it with minor changes, we will know.
 These cheat detectors are quite hard to fool, so please don't try.
 Modifying the behavior of the autograder in any way is also cheating.
-We trust you all to submit your own work only and to do it in honest way; please don't let us down.
+We trust you all to submit your own work only and to do it honestly; please don't let us down.
 If you do, we will pursue the strongest consequences available to us.

 ## Framework

-This project requires Python 3.9 and the ```clingo``` Python package with a version 5.6.2.
+This project requires Python 3.9 and the ```clingo``` Python package with version 5.6.2.
 You can check your installation by running the following commands:
 ```bash
 python --version
 python -c "import clingo; print(clingo.__version__)"